DAYA-M-P/Predicting-Personality/README.md

 python app.py
 The app will be available at http://127.0.0.1:5000/.

+# ☁️ Deployment on AWS EC2 (Live Hosting)

+The application is successfully deployed and shared with the public using AWS EC2:

+# ✅ Deployment Steps:

+Created an EC2 Instance.
+Connected via SSH to the instance.
+Installed Python and pip:

 # 📄 How It Works

 User enters numerical values in a web form.